Court Watch

 Why Court Watch?

 Court watching is a tool used in a greater campaign — there are many ways to court watch.
-Different programs might focus on specific laws, court actors, duration of hearings, the severity of charges, conditions of release, use of terminology, personal accounts of defendants, etc. The greater campaign determines the details of individual court watch programs it will be used in.
-We plan to focus on arraignment court to collect data that will reveal any overt or implicit bias in the bail setting process as well as look for accountability in the use of WA CrR 3.2 and the bail affordability mandate
+Different programs might focus on specific laws, court actors, duration of hearings, the severity of charges, conditions of release, use of terminology, personal accounts of defendants, etc. The greater campaign determines the details of the individual court watch programs it will use.
+We plan to focus on arraignment court to collect data that will reveal any overt or implicit bias in the bail-setting process and look for accountability in using WA CrR 3.2 and the bail affordability mandate

 How Will It Work?